EDUCAUSE Annual Conference Call for Proposals

 • Attend speaker training and preparation meetings, be open to feedback, and meet all deadlines.

-• All selected presenters must agree to and complete speaker agreement forms.
+• All selected presenters must agree to and complete speaker agreement forms (sent to presenters upon acceptance).

 • Profile requirement: An EDUCAUSE profile is required in order to submit a proposal, present, and register for the event.
 Please take some time before submitting a proposal to ensure all presenters have profiles.
 Create an EDUCAUSE Profile or login to update your profile.
 Presenters can create or update their profiles on the EDUCAUSE membership page.